What does this AWS Solutions Implementation do?

 The AWS MLOps Framework solution helps you streamline and enforce architecture best practices for machine learning (ML) model productionization.
 This solution is an extendable framework that provides a standard interface for managing ML pipelines for AWS ML services and third-party services.
 The solution’s template allows customers to upload their trained models (also referred to as bring your own model), configure the orchestration of the pipeline, and monitor the pipeline's operations.
 This solution increases your team’s agility and efficiency by allowing them to repeat successful processes at scale.

-- Initiates a pre-configured pipeline through an API call or a Git repository
+Use the solution's reference architecture to initiate a pre-configured pipeline through an API call or a Git repository.

 AWS Solutions Implementation overview